Vanessa cardui: Migration

 Similarly, heavier than usual rain during the 2018-2019 winter seems to have been the cause of the extraordinarily large migration observed in Israel at the end of March, estimated at a billion individual butterflies.
 Painted lady migration patterns are highly erratic and they do not migrate every year.
 Some evidence suggests that global climatic events, such as el Niño, may affect the migratory behaviour of the painted lady butterflies, causing large-scale migrations.

 The first noticeable wave of migration in eastern Ukraine was noted in the 20s of April 2019.
 From May 15, numbers began to grow and it was possible to observe hundreds of this species in the Kharkiv region of Ukraine, including in the city streets of Kharkiv.

 Based on experimental data, the painted lady's migration pattern in northern Europe apparently does not follow a strict north-west heading.
 The range of headings suggests that migrating butterflies may adjust their migration patterns in response to local topographical features and weather, such as strong wind patterns.
 Laboratory-raised autumn-generation painted lady butterflies were able to distinguish a southern orientation for a return migration path.
 According to the same laboratory-based study, when butterflies were isolated from the sun, they were unable to orient themselves in a specific direction, opposed to those that did have access to the sun.
 This suggests that V. cardui requires a direct view of the sky, implying the use of a solar compass to orient its migratory direction and maintain a straight flight path.

-Mating behaviour in relation to migration
+A 2024 Nature Communications article provided the first evidence that the painted lady, or any insect, had traveled across an ocean.
+Specimens were captured on a beach in French Guiana, outside the painted lady's natural habitat.
+Pollen grains from the butterflies' bodies matched species of West African shrubs that flowered at the same time of year.
+The researchers also analyzed the butterflies' genomes and used isotope tracing to confirm that they were born in Europe or Africa.
+Finally, the study found that the trade wind conditions from Africa to South America were "exceptionally favorable" at that time, which would have allowed the butterflies to be propelled over 2600 mi—one of the longest journeys of an insect ever recorded.